Why is it so important to keep a trading journal? To what advantage will be keeping a journal be?

 Please give a brief explanation about how you felt when you saw the market setups, what your hopes were when you entered the trade, what it felt like to be wrong when the market kicked against you, and what it also felt like to be right when the market moved in your favor.

-Do you remember the moment you first heard about forex and how much hope you have built around trading forex?
+Do you remember when you first heard about forex and how much hope you have built around trading forex?
 The feelings that came with being so good while you were practicing trading on a demo.

 How you felt so prepared for the real trading world.
-The way you had sleepless nights because you were so engulfed in the fact that you were ready to trade.
+The way you had sleepless nights because you were so engulfed in that you were ready to trade.

 What it felt like funding your first account.
 You got the emotional triggers before placing your first trade and how your heart skipped when you placed it.